Birthdate: Oct 5, 1983

 Jesse Eisenberg earned plaudits for his debut performance opposite Campbell Scott in Dylan Kidd’s sex comedy, Roger Dodger (2002), with Isabella Rossellini, Elizabeth Berkley, and Jennifer Beals.
 He had small roles in Michael Hoffman’s The Emperor’s Club (2002) and M. Night Shyamalan’s The Village (2004), before landing the choice role of Walt in writer-director Noah Baumbach’s fine comedy-drama, The Squid and the Whale (2005), with Laura Linney, William Baldwin, and Anna Paquin, and which earned Baumbach the rare awards sweep of the top four American film critics organizations for best screenplay.

 Eisenberg was nominated for Best Actor across many major awards, including the Oscar, BAFTA, Golden Globes, Screen Actors Guild, and a National Society of Film Critics win.
-In his first voice performance for animation, Eisenberg starred in Blue Sky Studios/20th Century Fox Animation’s Rio (2011), with Anne Hathaway, will. i.am, Jamie Foxx, and Tracy Morgan (and earning $484 million worldwide); Eisenberg returned to the project’s sequel, Rio 2 (2014), with new cast members Bruno Mars, Andy Garcia, Kristin Chenoweth, and Tracy Morgan, and outgrossing the original with a global box office take of nearly $500 million.
+In his first voice performance for animation, Eisenberg starred in Blue Sky Studios/20th Century Fox Animation’s Rio (2011) with Anne Hathaway. i.am, Jamie Foxx, and Tracy Morgan (and earning $484 million worldwide); Eisenberg returned to the project’s sequel, Rio 2 (2014), with new cast members Bruno Mars, Andy Garcia, Kristin Chenoweth, and Tracy Morgan, and outgrossing the original with a global box office take of nearly $500 million.
 Eisenberg reunited with director Fleischer for the true-story comedy thriller, 30 Minutes or Less (2011), with Aziz Ansari and Danny McBride.

 Although he once provoked a cease-and-desist order from Woody Allen’s attorneys for a screenplay he wrote about Allen’s life, Jesse Eisenberg co-starred in two Woody Allen movies, starting in 2012 with the rom-com To Rome with Love (2012), with Alec Baldwin, Roberto Benigni, Penelope Cruz, Judy Davis, Greta Gerwig, and Elliot Page; and continuing in 2016 with Café Society, with Jeannie Berlin, Steve Carell, Blake Lively, Parker Posey, and Kristen Stewart.